STAT545-UBC-hw-2018-19/hw01-singhg53/README.md

 # Who is Gurjot Singh?
 ## A Brief Introduction
-**Gurjot Singh** is a Master's student at the University of British Columbia.
+**Gurjot Singh** is a Master's student in the Experimental Medicine program at the University of British Columbia.
 He studies cancer of the liver and works with [Dr. Baljinder Salh](https://www.vchri.ca/researchers/baljinder-salh) at Vancouver General Hospital.

 ## Gurjot's Research Project
 Gurjot currently works on the detection of liver cancer.
 His interests lie in analyzing the regulation of a protein called **d**ouble**c**ortin **l**ike **k**inase **1** abbreviated as *DCLK1*.
 Gurjot evaluates this protein the blood of liver patients to see if early diagnosis of liver cancer is possible, since *DCLK1* is a cancer stem cell marker.